 Sanctions against University employees will be handled under the University's employment policies governing discipline and dismissal of faculty and staff, respectively.
 The Executive Vice President and Provost will determine sanctions for faculty.
-The Associate Vice President for Human Resources will determine sanctions for staff.
+The Chief Human Resources Officer will determine sanctions for staff.
 Possible employee sanctions are: